-My last three assessments show that I would be a good explorer, map maker, stellar cartographer, and researcher -- is NASA hiring?
-It is, but the qualifications are high and the list of applicants is long.
+My last three assessments show that I would be a good explorer, map maker, stellar cartographer, and researcher.
+NASA is hiring in these jobs, but the qualifications are high and the list of applicants is long.
 Making maps for another company is logical.

 Many People Changed Careers During The Great Depression